Yu-Qiao-Hong/Yu-Qiao-Hong.github.io_first_version/_posts/2016-11-21-Scrum_Product_Owner.md

 ![](..\images\postImage\Scrum\Scrum_Roles.jpg)

-The classical product manager and the project manager are combined within this single role.He represents the end customer and/or other stakeholders and is responsible for maximizing the value of the product by ensuring that the right work is done at the right time.
+The classical product manager and the project manager are combined within this single role.
+He represents the end customer and/or other stakeholders and is responsible for maximizing the value of the product by ensuring that the right work is done at the right time.

 ## Responsibilities of the Product Owner ##